Highlights of China

 In the morning, race through Beijing’s narrow hutongs in a wooden rickshaw.
 The word “hutong” refers to the narrow network of lanes created by closely built quadrangular homes.
 Once the primary architectural feature of China’s capital city, hutongs now make up only a small fraction of Beijing, having been replaced by high-rise buildings in recent years.
 Later you will be transferred to the Great Wall and enjoy lunch at a local restaurant.
 In the afternoon, visit the longest structure ever made by human hands, the Great Wall (Mutianyu Section) with its cable car.
 You will be transferred back to your hotel with dinner on your own.

 - Day 4:

 Take the morning flight to Xian.
 Upon your arrival, your guide will take you to visit the Hanyangling.
 Built only 70 years after the construction of the Terra Cotta Warriors, the Hanyang tomb is the mausoleum of Han dynasty emperor Liu Qi.
-Transfer back to your hotel, Mercure Xian On Renmin Square, with lunch and dinner on your own.
+Transfer back to your hotel with lunch and dinner on your own.